anuraghazra/github-readme-stats/readme.md

    ![](https://files.catbox.moe/qckos0.png)
 1. Select `Import Git Repository`
    ![](https://files.catbox.moe/pqub9q.png)
-1. Select root and keep everything as is, just add your environment variable named GITHUB_TOKEN (as shown), which will contain a personal access token (PAT), which you can easily create [here](https://github.com/settings/tokens/new) (leave everything as is, just name it something, it can be anything you want)
+1. Select root and keep everything as is, just add your environment variable named PAT_1 (as shown), which will contain a personal access token (PAT), which you can easily create [here](https://github.com/settings/tokens/new) (leave everything as is, just name it something, it can be anything you want)
    ![](https://files.catbox.moe/caem5b.png)
 1. Click deploy, and you're good to go.
 See your domains to use the API!
 </details>